BDC Hamburger Icon

 4. Offer promotions, raises and bonuses.

-5. Personalize employee recognition based on employee needs.
+10. Personalize employee recognition based on employee needs.

 The benefits of employee recognition

 Recognizing your employees isn’t just the right thing to do for your team; it can also benefit your business.
-Here are some key advantages of successful employee recognition.
+Here are some key advantages of successful employee recognition:

-Recognizing employees for their hard work increases job satisfaction and motivation; and if there’s one thing satisfied and engaged employees are likely to do, it’s work harder.
-After all, if an employee is more likely to be praised and rewarded for their efforts, it makes logical sense that they would put in extra effort to receive further recognition.
-Additionally, the O.C.
-Tanner research showed employees who feel recognized at work are 2.2 times more likely to say that innovative thinking is embraced in their workplace.
+• Employee recognition boosts satisfaction, motivation and productivity: Recognizing employees for their hard work increases job satisfaction and motivation.
+If there’s one thing satisfied and engaged employees are likely to do, it’s work harder.
+After all, if an employee is more likely to be praised and rewarded for their efforts, it makes sense that they’d put in extra effort to receive further recognition.
+An employee recognition report by Achievers found that 92 percent of employees are more likely to repeat a specific action if they receive recognition.

 FYIDid you know